greenbone/docs/src/22.4/source-build/workflows.md

 [PATH](./index.md#setting-the-path) and the [required environment variables](./index.md#creating-a-source-build-and-install-directory)
 are set.

-Next you need to follow the [build and install documentation](./index.md#building-and-installing-the-components) as you would if you did it the first time.
+Next, you need to follow the [build and install documentation](./index.md#building-and-installing-the-components) as you would the first time.
 This will download and install the latest component releases.
-The already installed versions will be overridden by the new ones.
+The already installed versions will be overwritten by the new ones.

 When updating to newer releases, a database update may be required.
 The database